staking4all/reef-validator-auto-payout/README.md

 # Reef Chain validator auto payout

-Claim and distribute validator staking rewards for your stakers automagically in Reef Finance Substrate blockchain.
+Claim and distribute validator staking rewards for your stakers automagically in Reef, a Substrate based blockchain.

 Made with ❤️ from ColmenaLabs_SVQ!
-Adapted to Reef Finance by Jimi Flowers
+Adapted to Reef by Jimi Flowers

 ## Install